Ark0N/-CS2-Benchmark-Automation/README.md

-ddddddddddddddddddddddddddddddddddddddddddddddddddddddddd🎯⚡ 1-Click CS2 Benchmark Automation 📈🖥 (with CapFrameX)
+🎯⚡ 1-Click CS2 Benchmark Automation 📈🖥 (with CapFrameX)

 Run **professional-grade CS2 benchmarks** with **true 1% lows** and precise CPU/GPU usage metrics — all in just **one click**.